comses-education/github-starter-course/README.md

 If I fix a bug, add a feature, refactor the underlying implementation of a given function, and rename some variables in a module all within the same commit it makes it MUCH harder to identify what was done where and why.
 It also makes it hard to correlate changes in observed program behavior to changes in the code - it could have been any of those changes!
 Furthermore, if I made a mistake in any of those changes or end up changing my mind about how I wanted to rename that variable, Git can no longer help me easily revert those changes - I have to either revert all of them or manually apply the next set of changes.

-So it's a god rule of thumb to break up each set of coherent changes into multiple commits, where one commit corresponds to a *coherent* set of changes.
+So it's a good rule of thumb to break up each set of coherent changes into multiple commits, where one commit corresponds to a *coherent* set of changes.
 In general, small and localized commits are easier to understand and reason about.
 Of course, rules are meant to be broken, so don't sweat it if you end up having a large, sprawling commit.
 Just strive for small, self-contained, and semantically sensible commits - you'll thank yourself later!

 NOTE: when you commit your work **locally**, into your **local repository** it doesn't automatically go to your remote repository on GitHub.com.
 You'll still need to **push** your work to GitHub.com or other remote repository for those commits to be synchronized with that remote.
 If you made the commit on GitHub.com through its native web editor there is no need to push - the commit goes directly into that remote repository.